ponchoblesa/GoPro-Studio-for-linux/README.md

 This video is compressed in order to get a lighter file with almost the same video quality.
 If the variable "VIDEO_DEVICE_OPTIMIZED" is true, it will also crop its resolution optimized for device, giving as a result an even lighter video which display perfectly in every device.
 Otherwise, the resolution will be bigger and optimized for big screens.

 For compression is used a preset of Handbrake a bit modified.
 If you want to change this default behaviour, take a look to the [documentation of Handbrake CLI](https://trac.handbrake.fr/wiki/BuiltInPresets) and edit the variable $handbrake_opts of the script.

+In the case of interrupting this process abruptly, a temp folder inside the video folder could remain.
+Delete from this temp folder all the files which have a creation date of the same day of execution of the script, and run the script again.
+If you are not quite sure of which files should be deleted, remove the entire folder manually and run it again.

+##### Merge mixing videos and timelapse

+This feature allows to include in the final video the desires timelapse videos.
+It will work only if the timelapse where created also with this script and following the naming convention.
+In order to use that, just copy to the "Videos" folder the timelapse videos you would like to include in your merged video.

+Example of content in the video folder:

+		~/GoPro/2015-10-16/Videos$ ls -lrt

+		oct 16 00:59 GOPR5342.MP4
+		oct 16 11:53 GOPR6872.MP4
+		oct 16 12:42 003_FPS5.mp4
+		oct 16 13:27 GOPR9689.MP4
+		oct 16 13:48 012_FPS20.mp4
+		oct 16 17:20 028_FPS10.mp4
+		oct 16 22:20 GOPR4544.MP4
+		oct 16 22:24 005_FPS3.mp4

+Running the script with these files will give you a video named 2015-10-16.mp4 with all these videos merged in chronological order.

 ## Acknowledge